schabiyo/AzureOSSDemos/README.md

 * [demo3](demo3.md)

-If you found this guide lacking please submit an issue or PR
+If you found this guide lacking please submit an issue or PR through github.
+We appreciate your feedback.